 |Total study hours||300|

-This module examines the changing pattern of households and family life, work and employment, with a particular emphasis on differences in cultures and how this interlinks with social divisions.
-It addresses causes and patterns of inequality, and the opportunities and challenges of living in a multi-cultural society.
-There is an introduction to anthropological perspectives to these issues, and to the different approaches to communities and cultures.
+This module examines the changing pattern of households and family life, work and employment, with a particular emphasis on differences in cultures and identities and how these interlink with social divisions.
+It addresses causes and patterns of inequality, and the opportunities and challenges of living in a super diverse society.

 This module aims to:

 1. Introduce students to university life and to the expectations of the course and academic life.

 2. Identify changing patterns of households, family life, work and employment.

 3. Explain differing patterns on inequality and the socio-political perspectives to issues of community, culture, multiculturalism, social exclusion and social cohesion.

 4. Develop student skills in retrieving information, academic writing and presenting information to a range of audiences